walterhwan/react_project_notes/README.md

   bundle.js
   bundle.js.map
   ```
-  You can create and write the file in command line at the same time
+  You can create and write the file in terminal at the same time
   ```bash
   {
     echo 'node_modules/'